EricHoffmann57/angularProjectEH/README.md

 each card has a real time "favorite" feature to sort cards by status.

-This project is fully responsive to be used on mobiles.
+This project is fully responsive and can be used on mobiles.

 ## Modules used